-Moschino dressmaker Jeremy Scott is teaming up with MAC for a set of confined version makeup housed in the final throwback packaging.
-Scott broke the information on Instagram today, sharing that he designed “a boombox-shaped eyeshadow palette along with 29 sunglasses, a lip palette shaped like a tape cassette with a mirror, and a Lil something for the cheeks inside the shape of a CD!”
+Moschino dressmaker Jeremy Scott is teaming up with MAC for a set of confined-version makeup housed in the final throwback packaging.
+Scott broke the news on Instagram today, sharing that he designed “a boombox-shaped eyeshadow palette along with 29 sunglasses, a lip palette shaped like a tape cassette with a mirror, and a Lil something for the cheeks inside the shape of a CD!”

 Considering Moschino and Jeremy Scott’s namesake shows usually carry important splendor moments on the runway (rhinestones, fake lashes), it’s no wonder that Scott’s first splendor drop could want the brighter side of splendor.
-Inside the Boombox shadow palette are 29 ambitious sun shades—starting from stark white to extremely violent.
+The Boombox shadow palette has 29 ambitious sun shades—from stark white to extremely violent.
 But in actual Scott fashion, it is the packaging to have humans in reality speak.
-The outsized and intricately designed packaging looks as if a boombox stereo from your early life.
+The outsized and intricately designed packaging looks like it was a boombox stereo from your early life.

 The lip palette is shaped like a cassette tape (consider the ones?) and has nine flexible sun shades from classic red to neon orange.

 MAC makeup brushes are, hands down, the best ones you can buy.
 But are the ones you have fake?
-Unless you actually bought it at a MAC store or through the official website, you might have purchased a knock-off.
-Go and grab your MAC makeup brushes and let’s see if yours are real.
+You might have purchased a knockoff unless you purchased it at a MAC store or through the official website.
+Go and grab your MAC makeup brushes, and let’s see if yours are real.

 Is There Silver Metal?

-One of the big purveyors of fake MAC brushes actually makes it very easy to tell it’s a fake.
+One of the big purveyors of fake MAC brushes makes it very easy to tell it’s a fake.
 The reason?
-There isn’t any silver-colored metal on the brush — they are all black.
+The brush doesn’t have any silver-colored metal—it is all black.
 Real MAC makeup brushes have an area of silver metal connecting the brush hairs to the handle.

 Where is the Name?